For many of us, college is the first time in our lives when we first truly experience what it’s like to live on our own.

 According to the manufacturers, this particular bike can comfortably seat riders ranging in height from 5’6” all the way up to 6’4” but I’m not sure if that’s the case.
 The cockpit can get snug if you’re taller and that can make the riding experience uncomfortable.

-It’s not a major issue, but you may encounter some difficulty trying to put this bicycle together, as we mentioned in the article about the best hybrid bikes under 500 dollars.
+It’s not a major issue, but you may encounter some difficulty trying to put this bicycle together, as we mentioned in another review.

 The instructions included can be confusing especially for those who don’t have a ton of experience working on bikes.